Questions about Photosynthesis

 Ans. (b)

-Ques.
-Food is transported to diferent parts of plant through
+Food is transported to different parts of the plant through

 (a) Xylem